Best Small 2 Person Tents 2023 | Backpacking & Camping

 When choosing a crossover, go with a backpacking design

-Because backpacking demands a much stricter set of performance criteria than car camping, all of our recommended crossover tents are lightweight backpacking designs at their core.
+Because backpacking demands a much stricter set of performance criteria than car camping or festival camping, all of our recommended crossover tents are lightweight backpacking designs at their core.
 None weigh more than five pounds.
 But that doesn’t mean sacrificing much in the way of comfort while car camping, or breaking the bank.

 Our recommendations are grounded in stat/feature/cost comparison, meta-analysis, and decades of backpacking gear review experience, and you can read more about our analysis preferences in the buyer info and pro tips section at the end of the article.